ianrenton/ianrenton.com/projects/planesailing-portable/index.markdown

 ## Build

-TO DO
+To test the concept, I first put together a prototype of the hardware.
+The Pi Zero, Zero4U USB hub and RTL-SDR dongle arrived relatively quickly compared to the AliExpress USB connector and perspex case parts, so I initially put them together using a chunkier USB adapter, cardboard spacer and cable tie.

+I did consider removing the case of the RTL-SDR to reduce the size of the unit slightly, however I couldn't find much information about this online, and given concerns about heat and electromagnetic interference, I decided to leave the case attached.

 ![A Raspberry Pi Zero W, USB pHAT and RTL-SDR dongle attached together](/projects/planesailing-portable/prototype.jpg){: .center}
-*The prototype, with chunky USB connector, cardboard spacer and cable ties*
+*The first prototype, with chunky USB connector, cardboard spacer and cable ties*

+*TODO: Build guide with prototype 2 component set*

+*TODO: Prototype 2 build image*

 ## Software Setup